-This report comprises a summary of sections of the overall project, focusing on the potential occurrence of CECs; a list of priority compounds which should be monitored, methods for their detection and at what levels these contaminants are deemed safe for drinking water.
-The performance of different treatment processes for the removal of CECs was investigated at six different water treatment plants, including two water reclamation plants, three municipal wastewater treatment plants and one drinking water treatment plant representing unintended (de facto) water reuse.
-The report also contains a plant reliability analysis, which was carried out by conducting a parametric time series analysis on the data set, identifying trends, and investigating the duration of plant upsets or breakdowns.
+This report comprises a summary of sections of the overall project focussing on potential occurrence contaminants of concern; list of priority compounds which should be monitored and methods for their detection and at what levels these contaminants are deemed safe for drinking water.
+The performance of different treatment processes for the removal of chemicals of concern was investigated at six different water treatment plants, including two water reclamation plants and three municipal wastewater treatment plants, and one drinking water treatment plant representing unintended (de facto) water reuse.
+The report also contains a plant reliability analysis, which was carried out by conducting a parametric time series analysis on the data set, identify trends, and investigate the duration of plant upsets or breakdowns.
 A qualitative risk assessment was also conducted to determine possible health impacts because of human exposure to the identified priority chemicals of concern.
-The risk assessment consisted of a multi-criteria decision analysis risk matrix based on water safety plan (WSP) principles as proposed by the World Health Organisation, and using health impacts based on equivalent safe dose corresponding to long-term exposure.
+The risk assessment consisted of a multi-criteria decision analysis (MCDA) risk matrix based on the Water Safety Plan principles as proposed by the World Health Organisation, and using health impacts based on equivalent safe dose corresponding to long-term exposure.